CultivateHQ/cultivateHQ.com/source/posts/2015-10-16-phoenix-elm-3.md

 It's not the most accurate rendition, but it's just enough for us to demonstrate everything we need to.

 <div class="callout">
-  You can grab the necessary styles from <em>web/static/css/seatsaver.css</em> and the required image from <em>web/static/assets/images/seat.png</em>.
+  You can grab the assets from the <a href="https://github.com/CultivateHQ/seat_saver">SeatSaver repo</a>.
+The necessary styles are in <em>web/static/css/seatsaver.css</em> and the required image is in <em>web/static/assets/images/seat.png</em>.
 </div>

 1. Open *web/elm/SeatSaver.elm*.